 We evaluate the calibrated model performance using several decision-relevant metrics.
-We use traditional deterministic metrics such as Kling-Gupta Efficiency (Mizukami et al., 2019) that provide a direct assessment of streamflow time series (e.g., shape, timing, water balance and variability) using the ensemble mean estimate.
-We also evaluate the probabilistic prediction skill using Brier Skill Score (Murphy, 1973) and Continuous Ranked Probability Score (Murphy, 1970).
-Brier score is essentially the mean squared error of the probability predictions, considering that the observation is one if the event occurs, and that the observation is zero if the event does not occur.
+We use traditional deterministic metrics such as the Klinge-Gupta Efficiency (Mizukami et al., 2019), which provides a direct assessment of streamflow time series (e.g., shape, timing, water balance and variability) using the ensemble mean estimate.
+We also evaluate the probabilistic prediction skill using the Brier Skill Score (Murphy, 1973) and the Continuous Ranked Probability Score (Murphy, 1970).
+The Brier score is essentially the mean squared error of the probability predictions, considering that the observation is one if the event occurs, and that the observation is zero if the event does not occur.
 The Continuous Ranked Probability Score measures the integral square difference between the cumulative distribution functions of the observation and predictions, averaged over all pairs of predictions and observations.
 The selection of these decision-relevant metrics is motivated by the balance between model output goodness-of-fit, calibration approaches, and data availability.
 The evaluation is focused on high flows by choosing the river flow that exceeds NOAA’s Action Stage (McEnery et al., 2005).
 Action Stage refers to the stage which, when reached by a rising river, represents the level where the National Weather Service or a partner/user needs to take some type of mitigation action in preparation for possible significant hydrologic activity.

 Accounting for parametric uncertainty improves model performance metrics for the calibration data and out-of-sample predictions (Figure 3).
 We compute the skill score with reference to raw (uncalibrated) model runs using default parameter estimates obtained from several previous studies (Anderson et al. 2006, Reed et al. 2004).
-In terms of the selected metrics, model predictions remain skillful for all the calibration approaches (Figure 3).
+In terms of the performance metrics, model predictions remain skillful for all the calibration approaches (Figure 3).
 Precalibration outperforms the stepwise line search (best estimate predictions).
-FaMoS demonstrate a higher skill score than the stepwise line search and precalibration during both calibration and out-of-sample evaluations.
+FaMoS demonstrate a higher skill score than both the stepwise line search and precalibration for both calibration and out-of-sample evaluations.

 Accounting for parametric uncertainty improves flood hazard estimates (Figure 4).
 The resulting predictive distribution of flood events demonstrates the impacts of model calibration.
 The stepwise line search approach underestimates the flood peaks by as much as 35% (Figure 4b) during calibration and 40% during out-of-sample prediction (Figure 4e).
 Precalibration captures the specific flood events, but exhibits very high prediction uncertainty as evidenced by the wider prediction intervals.
-Overall, FaMoS improves flood peak estimates and provide narrower predictive interval estimates.
+Overall, FaMoS improves flood peak estimates and provides narrower prediction intervals.
 For example, consider Tropical Storm Lee with streamflow observation of 11292 m3/sec.
 Precalibration provides a flood peak prediction of 10539 m3/sec and prediction interval (5%-95% credible interval) range from 6359 m3/sec to 14222 m3/sec (width=7863 m3/sec).
 FaMoS has a corresponding flood peak prediction of 11467 m3/sec with a credible interval ranging from 9925 m3/sec to 13121 m3/sec (width=3196 m3/sec).